Why I support an all girls robotics team.

 Where to begin, mental health is not a subject I deal with not one I think many people would expect me to write a blog post about but here goes.

 I have forced myself to stop building for the next season of Battlebots.
-Ive taken time away since probably mid December.
-My parents came to visit for Christmas, like many expat families I hadn't seen them since before the pandemic and zoom, Whatsapp and portal can only do so much to elevate the pain of missing your family.
+I’ve taken time away since probably mid-December.
+My parents came to visit for Christmas, like many expat families I hadn't seen them since before the pandemic and Zoom, WhatsApp, and Portal can only do so much to elevate the pain of missing your family.
 I spent time with my wife, the entire reason for me being in America.
 I made things that were not Battlebots for the first time in years.
 I made a puppet!
-A replica of The Professor from puppet history (go watch it it's the best) and I delved into Warhammer 40,000 for the first time in over a decade.
+A replica of The Professor from Puppet History (go watch it it's the best) and I delved into Warhammer 40,000 for the first time in over a decade.

 The simple joy of making things knowing they were entirely for me, knowing they won't be destroyed in a matter of minutes in front of millions of people, knowing that I can enjoy them for as long as I want to was the greatest relief in making things that I have felt in years.

-People often ask “how does it feel to see thousands of dollars worth of Battlebot get destroyed” and the simple response is I don't feel anything.
+People often ask “How does it feel to see thousands of dollars worth of Battlebot get destroyed” and the simple response is I don't feel anything.
 Not anymore.
 There's no love for what I make, that goes in the Battlebox.

 The bots are made on a production line of parts over weeks and weeks and I feel nothing for them anymore not since Foxic mk3.